amurrell/DockerLocal/README.md

 Use this file to override the nginx.site.conf.
 You can start by copying the nginx.site.conf file and then making your edits.

 The nginx.site.computed.conf file is basically the same as your custom, but with variables computed.

 The following variables are available to use in your nginx.site.custom.conf file:

-- **SITE_DOMAIN** - this is only going to work if you have ProxyLocal running
+- **SITE_DOMAIN** - this will use SITE_DOMAIN for those running proxylocal, or smartly use WEB_PORT if not
 - **WEB_SERVER_ROOT** - this is your web servers root path.
 See [DockerLocal/web-server-root](#dockerlocalweb-server-root)

 ---

 ### DockerLocal/database

 After running the `-c=DB_NAME` command, you will have a file in `DockerLocal/database` with the `DB_NAME` in it.

 You can change this out by editing the file.
 To create new databases, you will still use the `-c` switch (1 time).